prajulprem/Shrt/README.md

-# Shortly
+# SHRT
-Shortly is a minimal and no-login-required URL shortener web app.
+SHRT is a minimal and no-login-required URL shortener web app.
 Built with simplicity and speed in mind, users can easily shorten long URLs into custom short links, copy them, and share — all with zero hassle.

 ## Features
 Custom short URL creation